-Slow wave sleep, also called deep sleep, is an important stage in the sleep cycle that enables proper brain function and memory.
-Although most adults are aware that they should aim for 7–9 hours of sleep per night, but working out how much deep sleep they need is more complex.
+Slow wave or deep sleep is a stage in the sleep cycle needed for proper brain function and memory.
+Most people need 7–9 hours of sleep per night, but working out how much deep sleep they need is more complex.

 The two main categories of sleep are called rapid eye movement (REM) sleep and non-REM sleep, and each has important stages.
 People in good health will cycle through these stages in a somewhat regular pattern as they sleep, and a full night’s rest means cycling through these stages a few times before waking up.

 There may be some ways to get better quality sleep and more deep sleep each night, allowing a person to wake up feeling more rested and refreshed.

 This article explains what deep sleep is and why it is important for health.
 It also discusses the stages of sleep and how to sleep more deeply.

 Although all the stages of sleep are necessary, deep sleep is especially important for brain health and function.

 This stage of sleep helps the brain rest and recover, allowing it to replenish energy.
 It also plays a role in the reinforcement of declarative memory, or remembering facts.

 Deep sleep also contributes to keeping hormones balanced.
 The pituitary gland secretes human growth hormone during this stage, which helps tissues in the body grow and regenerate cells.